ICTeam28/ProgramAnalysis/summaries/stories/patriot_missile.md

 ![PatriotCorrect](images/patriot_correct.gif)

-In February of 1991, the Israeli troops had discovered that if systems runs for too long, it becomes inaccurate.
+In February of 1991, the Israeli troops had discovered that if system runs for too long, it becomes inaccurate.
 After the Patriot System has been in operation for more than 8 consecutive hours, system's radar range gate shifts by significant 20%:

 ![Patriot8h](images/patriot_8h.gif)